 Route 66 Las Vegas to Grand Canyon: Hoover Dam

 Located on the border between the U.S. states of Nevada and Arizona in Boulder City, Nevada, Hoover Dam impounds Lake Mead, the largest reservoir in the United States by volume.
 Hoover Dam was finished in 1936, its original name was actually Boulder Dam.
-Today, Hoover Dam feeds with electricity three neighboring states – Nevada, Arizona, and California.
+Today, Hoover Dam feeds with electricity in three neighboring states – Nevada, Arizona, and California.

 Kingman Route 66